-For the purpose of the TMPG margining practice recommendation, what does "forward-settling" mean?
+For the purpose of the TMPG margining practice recommendation, what does "forwardsettling" mean?

 The TMPG recommends that margining be applied based on the type of agency MBS transaction and the existing market trading and settlement conventions for each transaction type.
-Given that TBA, specified pool and ARM transactions typically settle forward based on the regular class settlement date for a given month, the TMPG recommends that, at a minimum, all trades for these transaction types for which the difference between trade date and contractual settlement date is greater than one business day be subject to margining (where a business day is any day considered by SIFMA to be a good settlement day for agency MBS).
+Given that TBA, specified pool and ARM transactions typically settle forward based on the regular class settlement date for a given month, the TMPG recommends that, at a minimum, all trades for these transaction types for which the difference between trade date and contractual settlement date is greater than one business day be subject to margining.